Malak-Mansour/ReproducingFoundationalResult/README.md

 ![image](https://github.com/Malak-Mansour/ReproducingFoundationalResult/assets/73076958/25700a2f-5861-4e8e-b7dd-083d72e475d5)

 # First environment runs
 We now want to start running the 60 trials from the first environment.
-We will start with 20 trials corresponding to the 1460 Bytes MSS case.
+We will start with 20 trials corresponding to the 1460 Bytes MSS case (will do 4312 and 536 Bytes cases after).

 Here are 3 methodological issues that were only discovered upon reproducing research:
 1. Validating packet loss: p-value matches the description of p in the paper